rthedrick91/movie-collection/pages/starwarssaga.md

 ![The sequel trilogy](/movie-collection/objects/starwarsexhibit5.jpg)

 This box set represents more to me than just a collection of films.
 It represents some of my most cherished movie memories.
-Today, when I feel the urge to watch one of these movies I just turn on Disney+ and stream them, but it is still important for me to own physical copies of the complete collection.
-It reminds me of the VHS box set that started it all more than twenty years ago.
+Today, when I feel the urge to watch one of these movies I just turn on Disney+ and stream it, but it is still important for me to own physical copies of the complete collection.
+It reminds me of the VHS box set that started it all twenty-five years ago.